orlovskyjavaprofi/t2customlinux/README.md

 Custom configs and examples for T2 Linux , **build target X86_64 AMD CPU platform.**
 ## Here i gather all my custom config and or iso's which i have created during the building of custom t2 linux image

-## This is template for so called based distribution withou x server!
+## This is template for so called base distribution withou x server!
 (Hint: Linux server)

 ### The sources provided as IS no warranty, no support , no gurantee!
 Please refer for any suggestions or support to official github of t2 linux = > https://github.com/rxrbln/t2sde/